RebeccaTamachiro/my-responsive-portfolio/text/womens-football-project-page.md

 <!--Using API and an online JSON storage to display curated content about the women's game. -->

 After searching for database and API options and documenting the information on Trello cards, I soon noticed I would have to change the approach for some of the intended features.
-The API for live scores was paid, so this one was removed, and what I implemented in the end was only the curated news and the FIFA world cup interactive search.
+The API for live scores was paid, so this one was removed, and what I implemented in the end was only the curated news and the FIFA World Cup interactive search.

 To fetch specific info depending on the country, I used an online JSON storage that supported http calls.
 This way I could manage the content directly on the JSON object and continue to use Axios to get the information.
-As soon as the response is captured from the storage, a piece of code can map its atributes to the values I displayed on screen.
+As soon as the response is captured from the storage, a piece of code can map its atributes to the values and pass them to be displayed on what I called the SearchedTeam Reach component.